ctrlplusb/vercel-node-dev/README.md

 - [x] Create React App
 - [x] Create React App + TypeScript
-- [ ] Next.js - yes, but only with lambas in `/apis` and not in `/pages/api`.
-If you want to use the `/pages/api` directory then you will need to run the `next dev` command instead.
 - [ ] Gatsby
 - [ ] Vue.js
 - [ ] Svelte